Today's Articles

 One such job was copying pictures on the greenhouse walls while he was ill.
 He was sent to Boston to attend music school but soon gave that up in favor of art.
 Johnson lived for a while with relatives in Chicago, who were not favorably impressed by this decision to be an artist, and he soon left there for the West.

-Johnson arrived in San Francisco in 1915 at the time of the Panama Pacific International Exposition, which profoundly influenced the California art movement.
+Johnson arrived in San Francisco in 1915 during the Panama Pacific International Exposition, profoundly influencing the California art movement.
 Later that year, he married Pearl Lawson, a Georgia woman of English and Black French Creole ancestry.
 In the 1917 San Francisco City Directory, Johnson is listed as working as a fitter for Schlusser Bros.; in 1920, as an artist painting photographs for Willard E. Worden; and in 1921, as a framer for Valdespino Framers.
 He worked for the latter for about ten years.

 Johnson and his wife separated in 1936.
 Pearl Adele, his only child, remained in the care of her mother.
 The mother was hospitalized in 1947 and died in Stockton State Hospital in 1964.
 Johnson visited her regularly while she was institutionalized.